 I don't know how many people actually use chicken feet in their cuisine, but many of my people do.
-The only way I will eat it is if it is in a soup.
+The only way I will eat it is if it is in soup.
 There are other methods of cooking chicken feet, but I must admit I don't like them much at all.
 Some people curry the feet, stew them, or add them to stewed peas—but not me.

 In my household, we only make this dish once in a while, maybe every four to six months or so.
-The only reason why we use it is because it adds a nice richness to the soup, and it does taste like chicken.
+The only reason why we use it is that it adds a nice richness to the soup, and it does taste like chicken.

 Making This Soup

-The only difference with making the chicken foot soup (as it's called in Jamaica) and making the beloved dish is that you cook the foot first by boiling it for a while.
+The only difference between making the chicken foot soup (as it's called in Jamaica) and making the beloved dish is that you cook the foot first by boiling it for a while.
 You use the same water it was cooked in to make the soup.

 - Partially cook the chicken feet, then add veggies, and let it finish cooking.